- Assistance that will be offered in all circumstances

 Harlow Council and the welfare authority must be satisfied that the proposed property already meets the needs of the disabled person without further adaptation or that it would be reasonable and practicable to suitably adapt it.

-If the new home is in Harlow, assistance with its adaptation will be available in accord with this policy, however if relocation grant is sought due to the preference of the applicant, the total cost of assistance available under this policy will be no more than would have been offered to adapt the existing home.
+If the new home is in Harlow, assistance with its adaptation will be available in accordance with this policy, however if a relocation grant is sought due to the preference of the applicant, the total cost of assistance available under this policy will be no more than would have been offered to adapt the existing home.

 If on any sale of the applicant’s existing property, a surplus over the purchase cost of a new property is generated, then this is to be applied to the relocation expenses mentioned above before any relocation grant would be considered.